Top 15 Nutrient-Dense Foods for Endurance Athletes to Boost Performance Naturally

 14. Sweet Cherries

-Sweet cherries are not only delicious but also offer numerous benefits for endurance athletes.
-They’re rich in antioxidants, particularly anthocyanins, which can help reduce inflammation and muscle damage caused by intense exercise.
-Cherries also contain natural melatonin, which may aid in better sleep and recovery.
+Sweet cherries aren’t just delicious — they also bring plenty of benefits for endurance athletes.
+They’re rich in antioxidants, anthocyanins in particular, which can help ease inflammation and muscle damage caused by intense exercise.
+Cherries also contain natural melatonin, which may help with better sleep and recovery.

 Enjoy fresh cherries as a snack, add them to your oatmeal, or try tart cherry juice as a recovery drink.